 This blog celebrated the dark and gritty reboot.
 I once advocated for rebooting The Fast and the Furious as a Faulkner-themed The Sound and the Furious and suggested someone make a disturbing, violent reimagining of The Waterboy.

 Sure, that was tongue-in-cheek, but I did prefer the “gritty realism” of the films that arose in the Bush era.
 I have continuously praised Game of Thrones for its nuanced depictions of morality and criticized The Hunger Games for being too traditional in its depictions of good and evil.
 I even suggested that The Departed isn’t morally ambiguous enough.
 My favorite character in Game of Thrones is Jaime Lannister.

 But the wave seems to be breaking, both for my own tastes and in general.
 Consider that Ghostbusters and Jurassic Park and Star Wars and Independence Day were all given 2015 or 2016 installments that did not take the franchise into some new, grittier place.
 Consider that some of the greatest failures recently have been attempts to go darker and grittier, including Pan and Suicide Squad.

-Consider how tired House of Cards has become, continually worse with its season.
+Consider how tired House of Cards has become, continually worse with each season.
 Consider the optimism of Stranger Things, the heroism of Westworld‘s Bernard and Dolores and Maeve, the lack of cynicism in the heroes of Fargo.